giodestone/Hart-Keyboard/README.md

 ## Learnings / Reflection

+### Parts

+#### Casing
+I wish I had split up the casing a little more.
+I could have avoided the need for supports in the type-c, OLED, and rotary encoder enclosures.
+This would have resulted in a better finish, despite a greater requirement to assemble.
+Overall, the plastic wasted for supports was low, but could have been none.

+I could have improved the structural integrity and assembly experience by adding grooves for the keyboard halves to assemble, a ledge or similar.
+Plus it would make the physical strains travel through the plastic, rather than the adhesive improving strength (not that its weak).

+The space left on the bottom of the keyboard was just enough after resoldering parts of the keyboard with lower gauge enamlelled copper wire - as opposed to some generic (multi-core) wire I got.

 ### RP2040

 The RP2040 has two I2C controllers (I2C0 and I2C1), avaliable only on certain pins!
 Moreover, it appearts the pinout is a lie, and pins 1, 2 (which claim I2C support), did not work for me.
 This is why the OLED display is on pins 4,5.
 I didn't try disabling UART, which may have been the issue.